 - Combine together cabbage, carrots and bell pepper.

-- In a cooking pot, bring water, oil, salt and sugar to a boil.
+- In a cooking pot, bring water, oil, salt, pepper and sugar to a boil.
 Remove from heat and add vinegar.
 Pour the marinade over combined vegetables.

 - Keep Saurkraut in a marinate for 24 hours.
 I would highly recommend stirring it at least once during the process.